 Filspari’s mechanism of action

-Sparsentan is a small molecule with antagonism of the endothelin type A receptor (ETAR) and the angiotensin II type 1 receptor (AT1R).
-Sparsentan has a high affinity for the ETAR and the AT1R and more significant than 500-fold selectivity for these receptors over the endothelin type B and angiotensin II subtype 2 receptors.
+The drug has a high affinity for the endothelin type A receptor (ETAR) and the angiotensin II type 1 receptor (AT1R) and has 500-fold selectivity for these receptors over the endothelin type B and angiotensin II subtype 2 receptors.

 Clinical trials on Filspari

-The FDA approval of Filspari was based on the clinically meaningful and statistically significant outcomes in proteinuria compared to irbesartan, an active comparator, in the pivotal PROTECT clinical trial, the largest head-to-head interventional study in IgAN to date.
+The FDA approval of Filspari was based on the clinically meaningful and statistically significant outcomes in proteinuria compared to irbesartan, an active comparator, in the pivotal PROTECT Phase III clinical trial, the largest head-to-head interventional study in IgAN.

-The PROTECT is a global, randomised, multi-centre, double-blind, active-controlled clinical trial to evaluate the safety and efficacy of 400mg of sparsentan compared to 300mg of irbesartan in 404 adults patients with IgAN and persistent proteinuria, regardless of being treated with angiotensin-converting enzyme (ACE) or angiotensin receptor blocker (ARB) therapies.
+The global, randomised, multi-centre, double-blind, active-controlled clinical trial evaluated the safety and efficacy of 400mg of sparsentan compared to 300mg of irbesartan in 404 adult patients with IgAN and persistent proteinuria, regardless of being treated with angiotensin-converting enzyme or angiotensin receptor blocker therapies.

 Patients were randomised to a 1:1 ratio to receive either 400mg Filspari once daily following 200mg once daily for 14 days or 300mg irbesartan once daily following 150mg once daily for 14 days.